Thank You For Submiting Feedback!

 Plaintiff claims that Defendants do not have the required regulatory approvals and the established business relationships they claim to have, because the BLV offering is not "U.S. SEC approved," nor is it approved by any other U.S. financial regulator, the BEC is not affiliated with the SEC, and Blockvest is not affiliated with the name-brand companies whose logos appear in its marketing materials.
 (Id. at 2-3.)
 Plaintiff contends that investors' assets therefore lack the safety and protections that Defendants are falsely portraying in their scheme to raise money through Blockvest's planned ICO and ongoing pre-sales.
 (Id. at 3.)

 Full case includes Shepard's, Headnotes, Legal Analytics from Lex Machina, and more.

 SECURITIES AND EXCHANGE COMMISSION, Plaintiff, v.
-BLOCKVEST, LLC and REGINALD BUDDY RINGGOLD, III a/k/a RASOOL ABDUL RAHIM EL, Defendants.
+BLOCKVEST, LLC, et al., Defendants.

 Subsequent History: Adopted by, Motion granted by SEC v.
 Blockvest, LLC, 2020 U.S. Dist.
 LEXIS 94724 (S.D.
 Cal., May 29, 2020)

 Prior History: SEC v.
 Blockvest, LLC, 2018 U.S. Dist.
 LEXIS 179519 (S.D.
 Cal., Oct.
 5, 2018)